Updated: January 2019 to reflect new lift operations and trail changes.

 Length .6km (.4mi)

 This trail isn’t much on its own, but you will still want to make sure you travel this route as it provides access to the Peak Chair from the Roundhouse.
 From there you can take an easy 5 minute ride up to the top of Whistler Mountain where several different hiking options await.
-Or you can simply hang out at the top near the Inukshuk and take in the stunning views.
+You can take the trek across the Whistler Peak Suspension Bridge, or you can simply hang out at the top near the Inukshuk and take in the stunning views.

 Wildflower season offers a plethora of blooms to discover – be sure to give yourself time to appreciate the tiny alpine plants and flowers as well as the panoramic views.
 STEVE ANDREWS PHOTO